The Governor's Office of Film & Television has been helping productions find, secure, and utilize our magnificent locations since 1968.

 Jane was born and raised in England, where she received a BA Honors in Film, Television and Sociology from the University of London, Goldsmith’s College.
 She joined the Oregon Film Office after nineteen years of broad experience in the entertainment industry in Los Angeles and the UK, including six years in development for a production company with a first look deal at Warner Bros.
 Jane moved to Portland in 2002.

-Nathan Cherrington has served the with the Oregon's Governor's Office of Film and Television as the IT/Creative Manager since 2008.
+Nathan Cherrington has been with the Oregon's Governor's Office of Film and Television since 2008.
 He has a a BA Honors in Communication & Film Production from George Fox University and a background in IT and graphic design.
 He also serves on the advisory board for ITT Technical Institute.
 Nathan is excited to be a part of the growing film & television industry in Oregon.

 - Oregon Film & Video Office Biannual Financial Budget Report 2005-2007